rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Multiple authors gives way to eisegetical interpretations, where the "suffering servant" becomes a new and even abstract character introduced by later authors, rather than the person Isaiah saw on the throne in Isaiah 6, who was talking to Isaiah throughout.
-This eisegesis (intentionally or otherwise) obscures the text and ignores or even removes Christ from Isaiah 1-39, which can be refuted by Christ's own words in John as well as by church tradition.
+This eisegesis (intentionally or otherwise) obscures the text and ignores or even removes Christ from Isaiah 1-39, breaking the continuity of the person of God from the Old Testament, with the person of Christ (God in the New Testament).
+This heretical view can be refuted by Christ's own words in John as well as by church tradition.

 Ultimately, truth is Christ Jesus, the alpha and the omega, not the heretic musings and "textual criticism" from scholars under the sway of the spirit of antichrist (well-intentioned or otherwise).